 Africa, also at MIT.

 You can help launch the largest basic income research study in history (while helping tens of thousands people escape poverty).
-People like you have already given $24.6 million to support this experiment, but we're still $5.4 million short of being fully funded.

 This is an historic opportunity – at a minimum we'll help thousands of the poorest families on the planet significantly improve their lives.
 At best, we can help find a path to ending extreme poverty in our generation.